MaximilianStammnitz/MSG/README.md

 This script was written by Max Stammnitz, Transmissible Cancer Group (2020), with UNIX steals from [Adrian Baez-Ortega](https://github.com/baezortega), Wellcome Sanger Institute and great svimmer/GraphTyper optimisation support from [Hannes Eggertson](https://github.com/hannespetur), deCODE Genetics.

-Please get in touch if there are any issues: maxrupsta {at} gmail.com
+Please get in touch if there are any issues: maxrupsta@gmail.com